7enderhead/antiweb/documentation/source/antiweb.rst

    * Install Python 3.4
-   * After installing Python, run below commands in cmd (you can add the Python and Python\Scripts directories to the PATH or navigate to the directories [I would prefer the first option])
+   * After installing Python, run below commands in cmd (you can add the directories to the PATH or navigate to the directories [I would prefer the first option])

    ::